 The pH of the water will affect whether or not some substances dissolve into ions.
 Usually, an acidic pH (below 7) will encourage substances to dissolve as ions and a basic pH (above 7) will prevent substances from dissolving as ions.
 This is important as it relates to water softeners because they are ion-exchange technologies.
 Water softeners will only work on ions.

 So the key to knowing how well a softener will remove iron is all about understanding the pH.
 If the pH is acidic the iron will exist in the water in its ionic form, and the softener can easily remove it.
-However, if the pH is basic, the iron will exist in a non-ionic form and the softener will have more difficulty removing it.
+However, if the pH is basic, the iron will likely exist in the non-ionic form and a softener won't be able to remove it.